-Inbound vs Outbound Sales: Which One Should Startups Focus On in 2022
+Inbound vs Outbound Sales: Which One Should Startups Focus On

 There are plenty of other things you should worry about as a startup founder - like how to keep your startup afloat or attract customers in the first place.

 There are plenty of other ways to get customers than burning money through advertising.